Is it safe to clean it using a pressure washer?

 If you have an acrylic awning, definitely check out 303 Fabric Guard.

-- RESTORES WATER REPELLENCY – Recommended by Sunbrella, a leading outdoor fabric manufacturer, 303 Fabric Guard restores lost water and stain repellency to factory new levels when applied to clean and dry fabrics.
-This product will leave behind a protective coating which is an active defense against all spills and stains.
+- Water Repellency – Restores lost water and stain repellency to factory new levels when applied to clean and dry fabrics.
+This product will leave behind a protective coating which is an active defense against spills and stains.

-- PROVIDES STAIN RESISTANCE – This powerful, unscented protectant can be used to rejuvenate your fabric's shield against frustrating spots and stains.
-Simple and easy to use, 303 Fabric Guard helps protect against both water-based and oil-based accidents.
-While drying invisible, using this product will assist in keeping your fabric color to stay vibrant and spotless.
+- Stain Resistance – Rejuvenates your fabric's shield against frustrating spots and stains.
+Simple and easy to use, 303 Fabric Guard helps protect against water-based accidents while drying invisible and keeping fabric vibrant.

-- VERSATILE – This protective spray does not alter fabric color, feel, flammability, or breathability, and it is safe for use on all fabrics, as well as synthetic and natural fibers, including upholstery, cushions, umbrellas, life jackets, suede, canvas, and several other outdoor fabrics.
-Coverage: The 32 oz. bottle of 303 Fabric Guard covers 80 – 150 square feet depending on material and application method.
+- Versatile – Does not alter fabric color, feel, flammability, or breathability.
+Safe for use on all fabrics, as well as synthetic and natural fibers, including upholstery, cushions, umbrellas, life jackets, suede, canvas, and more.

-- DIRECTIONS – Use product outdoors only, in supplied packaging.
+- Directions – Use outdoors only, in supplied packaging.
 Spray product onto fabric until evenly wet, overlapping areas in a crisscross pattern, and let dry.
 Do not oversaturate.
-Treated material must be protected from rain/dew until completely cured.
-Cure Time: 12 – 24 hours dependent on temperature.
-If these steps are performed correctly, the material will be water repellent at this point.
-Re-application will be as needed, depending on fabric exposure to sunlight and weather conditions.
+Let cure for 12-24 hours before introducing to liquid.